What are the pros and cons of changing mobile provider, and how do you make the switch? This guide tells you everything you need to know.

 4. Service is switched within one working day.
 You won’t have to pay any notice period charges.

 You can also get your PAC via your network provider’s website.
-It shouldn’t take any longer than getting it by text and the next steps are the same.
+It shouldn’t take any longer than getting it by text and the next steps should be the same.

 If you’ve got more than one number linked to your account, you’ll need to ask for your PAC online or by phone.